 Bill Pay Real Time Payments (RTP®) Service

-Bill Pay Real Time Payments (RTP®) Service (the “RTP Service”) is an optional service that allows eligible Consumer Accounts to send payments to participating Payees (or billers) in response to the biller sending a Request for Payment (“RFP”) of a bill within Digital Services, through the “Your bills” section of our mobile app.
+Bill Pay Real Time Payments (RTP®) Service (the “RTP Service”) is an optional service allowing eligible Consumer Accounts to send payments to participating Payees (or billers) in response to the biller sending a Request for Payment (“RFP”) of a bill within Digital Services.
+An RFP payment may be initiated for immediate processing, or you may schedule a payment for a future date.

 When you receive an RFP from a biller, you may choose to accept it by sending a payment to that biller using the RTP Service (an “RTP payment”).
 When you send an RTP payment, you authorize us to deduct the payment amount from your account immediately, and the funds will typically be made available to the Payee (or biller) within seconds, 24 hours a day, 7 days weekly, including weekends and holidays.